bharadwaj969/Student_Performance_Analysis/README.md

 # Student Performance Analysis
-This project analyzes student performance data using Python, pandas, matplotlib, and seaborn.

-Features
+In this project, I analyzed the Student Performance Dataset using Python and explored valuable insights through data analysis and visualization.

-Data Cleaning
+Data Cleaning using Pandas
-Data Analysis
+Exploratory Data Analysis (EDA)
-Data Visualization
 Correlation Analysis
+Data Visualization using Matplotlib & Seaborn